Liam2032/GCE-Live-Billing-Tracker/README.md

 Key: shutdown-script, Value: sudo dir-of-file/gceshutdown.sh (where dir-of-file is full working directory of gceshutdown.sh) (information on how to do this here: https://cloud.google.com/compute/docs/shutdownscript)

-2. Run setup.sh (This will create 2 files: one for instance session logging, and one for viewing status
+2. Run gcecost.sh script and follow prompts

-3. Now, you can use gcecosts in the terminal to get an overview of usage.
+3. Restart instance.
+Now, you can use 'gcecosts' command in terminal with options:
+   -v: Verbose mode
+   -r: Remove billing history